This is the multi-page printable view of this section. Click here to print.

 Each destination can be individually enabled/disabled in the config file.

-Destination QMC task failure QMC task aborted Enable/disable alert per reload task Per reload task alert recipients Flexible formatting Basic formatting Comment
+Destination Reload task failure Reload task aborted Reload task success Enable/disable alert per reload task Per reload task alert recipients Flexible formatting Basic formatting Comment

 Email Basic emails can be sent using a log appender.